Christopher Oldfield

 Interests

+My research has focussed on foundational questions in the logic of scientific metaphysics, with special interests in the history and interpretation(s) of “naturalism”, “materialism” and “physicalism”.
 I’m interested in the metaphysics of the manifest image, and ways of attending to things unseen in the scientific image.
-I’m interested in the use of organicist principles to reconcile a constructive empiricist philosophy of the object of mathematical physics with a realist philosophy of the objects of perception.
+I’m very interested in the potential of organicist principles to reconcile a constructive empiricist or structural realist philosophy of the object of mathematical physics with a realistic philosophy of perception.

 “…they suppose themselves to be above ‘metaphysics’ when in fact they are only a very little above it - being up to the neck in it.”